Manilow’s Westgate show canceled Saturday night

 Singer Barry Manilow was a late call-out from his scheduled show at Westgate’s International Theater on Saturday night.

-About 15 minutes before showtime, the crowd was told that “unforeseen circumstances” had forced the cancellation.
+About 15 minutes before the show, the crowd was informed over theater PA that the show was being canceled.

 John Katsilometes’ column runs daily in the A section.
 His “PodKats!” podcast can be found at reviewjournal.com/podcasts.
 Contact him at jkatsilometes@reviewjournal.com.
 Follow @johnnykats on Twitter, @JohnnyKats1 on Instagram.